-The Research Information System (FIS) – Forschungs-Informations-System) funded and published by the Federal Ministry of Transport, Building and Urban Affairs (BMVBS) is an internet-based knowledge platform.
+The Research Information System (FIS) – Forschungs-Informations-System) funded and published by the Federal Ministry of Transport and Digital Infrastructure (BMVI) is an internet-based knowledge platform.
 Since 2001, the FIS supplies and presents knowledge and research studies from the fields of mobility, transport and urban development.
 As an instrument of policy advice, it should establish a knowledge transfer from science and research into transport-related practice for various political levels and planning levels.

 Synthesis reports are the central element of FIS and provide this knowledge in a compressed way.
 Synthesis reports of each topic area are interlinked, structured and hierarchised via knowledge maps.